Frequently Asked Questions

 - Service account utility distribution company (UDC)

-- Indication of whether service account is commercial or residential
+- Indication of whether service account is non-residential or residential

-- Indication of whether the resource is a stationary or EV battery
+- Indication of whether the resource type is a stationary default, stationary export-only, stationary VNEM, or EVSE

 - Authorization from the participant allowing for the use of their device charge and discharge data for purposes of program participation.